Kate Richmond, Ph.D.

 I teach because it is a high stakes undertaking.
 Our individual and collective futures depend on intellectual communities.
 As learners, we try to question and resist detrimental messages that can be absorbed unnoticed.
 Without the skills to evaluate, challenge, and reinvent, there is no opportunity for empowerment.
 Far worse, there is great potential for harm, since so much of the dominant discourse increases fear and anxiety.
 Together, we work to move away from indoctrination and toward the risky experience of becoming.
 Through this process, we develop compassion for each other, since we repeatedly uncover that living with freedom and responsibility is complicated and difficult.
 Ultimately, we know that it is not simply enough to engage in the classroom; we must also continually and impatiently work toward the liberation of each other.

-I was honored with the Paul C. Empie Memorial Award for Excellence in Teaching, the First Year Advising Award and the Henry Award for Faculty Member of the Year.
+I have been honored with the Paul C. Empie Memorial Award for Excellence in Teaching, the First Year Advising Award, and the Henry Award for Faculty Member of the Year.

 Richmond, K., Burnes, T, Signth & Ferarra, M.* (2017).
 Assessment and treatment of trauma with transgender and gender nonconforming clients: A feminist approach.
 In lore dickey and Anneliese Signh (Eds).
 Handbook on Psychological Practice with Transgender and Gender Non-Conforming Clients.
 American Psychological Association: Washington, DC.